ieb/SmallNMEA2000/README.md

 * [x] Fix incorrect name encoding and decoding
 * [x] Deal with name clashes on address claims
 * [x] Test triggering address claim
-* [ ] Fix some errors in unsigned and signed messages, and update dependent firmware.
+* [x] Fix some errors in unsigned and signed messages, firmware updates not required, see previous commit.